26th April 2019

+We’re determined to shine a light on modern pregnancy.
 Did you know one in four pregnancies end in loss?
-Or that 25% of pregnant women experience a mental health problem? over 30% of women above 35 years of age experience infertility?
-Pregnancy care is a complex topic.
+Or that 25% of pregnant women experience a mental health problem?
+Or that over 30% of women above 35 years of age experience infertility?

 I didn’t know!
 Nobody talks about it.
 Like many women I learned about it the hard way, through miscarriage, stillbirth, and preterm birth.
-It was an unexpected and incredibly difficult journey and as I went through it, I realised so many other women shared this struggle.
+It was an unexpected and incredibly difficult journey.
+As I went through it, I realised so many other women shared this struggle.

 Shining light on modern pregnancy

-The link between perinatal physical and mental health has also become more clear.
-During pregnancy, one in four women experience mental health problems, which has been shown to lead to poorer outcomes for the woman, the pregnancy and baby.
+The link between physical and mental health has also become more clear.
+During pregnancy, one in four women experience mental health problems.
+This has been shown to lead to poorer outcomes for the woman, the pregnancy and baby.
 Yet mental and physical health are often not joined up due to the fragmented nature of care.

-These struggles are growing for women and their partners as more couples prioritise their career and delay starting a family to a later age, which increases risk of complications.
-Meanwhile the growing incidence of other health concerns such as diabetes and obesity is increasing risk of complications.
+More and more people are prioritising their career and delaying starting a family to a later age.
+This sadly increases risk of complications (as age is a major driver of risk).
+Meanwhile the growing incidence of other health concerns such as diabetes and obesity is also increasing risk of complications.

 There are four core pillars to our approach:

 - Fertility blood tests: Take control of your fertility health by taking our easy at-home finger prick fertility blood tests.

 - Expert information: We have organised a team of fertility experts who will provide you with expert information, cutting through the confusion online.